linkarkitektur/agiliate-engine/docs/calculation.md

 # Calculation
 The [Calculator](../src/calculations/calculator.ts) class is the main class responsible for performing calculations.
 It is initialized with variables, custom space constants, custom constants, and an optional configuration file.
+The defaults are stored in [default.json](../src/config/default.json) file – this file is used if no configuration file is provided.
+So, there are two possible ways to change the default constants: In the configuration file or by providing custom constants in the request body.

 ```typescript
 new Calculator(variables, customSpaceConstants, customConstants, config)